 On the contrary, if you picked someone else’s bag by mistake and it contained drugs, you can use unwitting possession as your defense.
 Your drug crime attorney in Colorado can help you prove this with credible facts for an affirmative defense.

-You risk being charged with a crime if you were unknowingly in a car with someone with illegal drugs.
+You risk being charged with a crime if you unknowingly were in a car with someone with illegal drugs.
 That may happen because of the legal concept known as constructive possession.
-While the case’s outcome depends on the evidence the prosecution presents, a drug crime attorney in Colorado Springs can come to your defense.
+While the case’s outcome depends on the evidence the prosecution presents, a drug crime attorney can come to your defense.